Posted in Faith, Family

 We became accountable to each other, and love blossomed where disgusting darkness once lived.
 Where I felt Satan holding on tightly to my disobedience to God, his grip began to loosen as I began to stare into the darkness without fear.

 I dove into Bible study.
 I slowly pulled away from the bar scene.
-I had already quit my job as a bartender, I just had to stop going to the bar on the days that I felt bored.
+I had already quit my job as a bartender; I just had to stop going to the bar on the days that I felt bored.
 I prayed that God would transform my mind, as I believed Scripture says in Romans 12:2, “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 I became more aware of my decisions and my choices.

 I also attended a bible study at my church which was based on the book Boundaries by Dr. Henry Cloud and Dr. John Townsend.